 Dear Family and Friends,

-As we enter the new calendar year, 2021, we are happy to report that our members, community and friends have helped us with generous donations.
-Because of the COVID-19 pandemic our doors have been closed for most of the year.
-Because of this we were facing a budget deficit of approximately $30,000.
+Because of the COVID-19 pandemic our doors were closed for most of the year 202o, and we were faced with a budget deficit.
 This is in part because of receiving only 60 percent of our annual proposed budget.
 And, while we are thrilled to have a new full time Pastor on board to lead us, there is a rise in salary cost.
-In our "Share the Harvest" campaign, we are asking every family to consider a one-time donation of $500 to sustain us until we can reopen our doors and get back on track.
+In our "Share the Harvest" campaign, we asked every family to consider a one-time donation of $500 to sustain us until we could reopen our doors and get back on track.
 We understand that some families are struggling, and may only be able to give a little, while others may be able to help us with more.
-Please prayerfully consider what you may be able to help us with, and God will lead the way!
+Please prayerfully consider what God has for you, and He will lead the way!
 We trust Him in all matters, especially the support of His Body of believers.
-We will keep the campaign ongoing until March 2021, the anniversary of the Pandemic in order for budget adjustments to be made to put an end to our deficit.
+We are keeping the campaign ongoing until March 2021, the anniversary of the Pandemic in order for budget adjustments to be made to put an end to our deficit.

 The Church was first formed in the 1940s with the redwood church building, built and dedicated in 1951.
 Some of the church members are from the same generations of families who formed the congregation initially.
 We love to get together and celebrate in worship and song to the glory of the Lord.
 Over the years, we've seen adult and youth choirs who support the worship service with their song, and many committees whose work for maintaining the facilities to reaching out in missions has been a major part of the community church.
 Mission projects have helped many in need, plus scholarships have helped send young people to send young people to a college of their choice.
 Volunteers help maintain grounds and help with fundraising.
 We love our church family, and we think you will too.